openeventdata/petrarch2/docs/source/dictionaries.rst

 present, this defaults to the null code "---"  which indicates that the isolated verb does not generate an event.
 The null code also can be used as a secondary code.

-This is followed by a set of patterns -- these begin with '-' -- which generally follow the same syntax as TABARI patterns (see Chapter 5 of the TABARI manual).
-The pattern set is terminated with a  blank line.

 **Multiple-word verbs**

-Multiple-word "verbs" such as "CONDON OFF", "WIRE TAP" and "BEEF UP" are entered by connecting the words with an underscore (these must be consecutive) and putting a '+' in front of the word in the phrase that is going to be identified as a verb.
+Multiple-word "verbs" such as "CONDON OFF", "WIRE TAP" and "BEEF UP" are entered by connecting the words with an underscore and putting a '+' in front of the word in the phrase that is going to be identified as a verb.
 If there is no {...}, regular
 forms are constructed for the word designated by '+'; otherwise all of the irregular forms are given in {...}.
 If you can't figure out which part of the phrase is the